xxKimptonxx/Portfolio/README.md

 # Kimpton's React
-This i the job portfolio o a freelance develper
+This is the job portfolio of a freelance develper.